Finely tuned models sacrifice explanatory depth: Quantitative aspects of our schema

-This measure of depth has the following features. \begin{itemize} \item[(i)] It ranges between 0 and 1, viz.~$0 < D_{E}(\vec{O}; {\bm p}^{\prime})\leq 1$.
-The lower bound is approached as the degree of fine-tuning of the observables is large with respect to at least one of the parameters [that is, e.g., $\mathcal{G}_{1}(\vec{O}; {\bm p}^{\prime})\to\infty \implies D_{E}(\vec{O}; {\bm p}^{\prime})\to 0$].
-The upper bound is saturated when the order-0 case is satisfied for {\it each} parameter [viz.~$\forall i,\;\mathcal{G}_{i}(\vec{O}; {\bm p}^{\prime})=0 \iff D_{E}(\vec{O}; {\bm p}^{\prime})=1$]. \item[(ii)] Within the range described in (i), $D_{E}(\vec{O}; {\bm p}^{\prime})$ is strictly monotonically decreasing with an increasing level of fine-tuning with respect to any parameter. \item[(iii)] Ceteris paribus, adding another parameter (indexed by $k$, say) to the explanation, {\it always} reduces the depth of the explanation, unless the observables satisfy the order-0 case with respect to that parameter [viz.~unless $\mathcal{G}_{k}(\vec{O}; {\bm p}^{\prime})=0$].
-So, ceteris paribus, adding a parameter with respect to which the observables are insensitive does not change the depth of the resulting explanation. \item[(iv)] The form of our measure of depth is very general.
+and has the following features. \begin{itemize} \item[(i)] It ranges between 0 and 1, namely, $0 < D_{E}(\vec{O}; {\bm p}^{\prime})\leq 1$.
+The lower bound is approached as the degree of fine-tuning of the observables is large with respect to at least one of the parameters [that is, for example, $\mathcal{G}_{1}(\vec{O}; {\bm p}^{\prime})\to\infty \implies D_{E}(\vec{O}; {\bm p}^{\prime})\to 0$].
+The upper bound is saturated when the order-0 case is satisfied for {\it each} parameter [namely, $\forall i,\;\mathcal{G}_{i}(\vec{O}; {\bm p}^{\prime})=0 \iff D_{E}(\vec{O}; {\bm p}^{\prime})=1$]. \item[(ii)] Within the range described in (i), $D_{E}(\vec{O}; {\bm p}^{\prime})$ is strictly monotonically decreasing with an increasing level of fine-tuning with respect to any parameter. \item[(iii)] As mentioned above, ceteris paribus, adding another parameter (indexed by $k$, say) to the explanation, {\it always} reduces the depth of the explanation, unless the observables satisfy the order-0 case with respect to that parameter [namely, unless $\mathcal{G}_{k}(\vec{O}; {\bm p}^{\prime})=0$].
+So, ceteris paribus, adding a parameter with respect to which the observables are (effectively) insensitive does not change the depth of the resulting explanation. \item[(iv)] The form of our measure of depth is general.
 If we have two different models, say, with a common set of observables $\vec{O}_c$ (where, say, $\vec{O}_c$ is a proper subset of the observables described by each model), one could use our measure to compare the depth of the explanation provided by each model for (measured values of) just those observables.
-One could also use our measure to compare, for a single model that describes some vector of observables $\vec{O}=\{O_1, O_2,\dots\}$, the depth of the explanation provided for different observables in that vector: as in, for example, a comparison of the depth of the explanation for (the measured value of) $O_1$ vs. the depth of the explanation for $O_2$. \item[(v)]Finally, note that the precise functional form that preserves the features listed above [viz.~(i)--(iv)] is not unique: a monotonically increasing function $f$, say, could be inserted in the denominator in Eq.~(\ref{EQN:Depth}) and the features described above would continue to hold.
+One could also use our measure to compare, for a single model that describes some vector of observables $\vec{O}=\{O_1, O_2,\dots\}$, the depth of the explanation provided for different observables in that vector: as in, for example, a comparison of the depth of the explanation for (the measured value of) $O_1$ vs. the depth of the explanation for $O_2$. \item[(v)] The precise functional form of the measure that preserves the features listed above [namely, (i)--(iv)] is not unique.
+A monotonically increasing function $f$, say, could be inserted in the denominator in Eq.~(\ref{EQN:Depth}) and the features described above would continue to hold (so that one can identify a {\it family} of measures of depth).
 So we could have defined, for example,

 and maintained the above features.
 Our choice of definition in Eq.~(\ref{EQN:Depth}) has been made for the sake of simplicity. \end{itemize}